telekom/SmartCredentials-SDK-android/README.md

 Add SmartCredentials dependency to your app gradle file.

 ```
 implementation("de.telekom.smartcredentials:core:x.y.z")
 implementation("de.telekom.smartcredentials:authentication:x.y.z")
 implementation("de.telekom.smartcredentials:authorization:x.y.z")
 implementation("de.telekom.smartcredentials:camera:$x.y.z")
 implementation("de.telekom.smartcredentials:documentscanner:x.y.z")
 implementation("de.telekom.smartcredentials:networking:x.y.z")
 implementation("de.telekom.smartcredentials:otp:x.y.z")
 implementation("de.telekom.smartcredentials:qrlogin:x.y.z")
 implementation("de.telekom.smartcredentials:security:x.y.z")
 implementation("de.telekom.smartcredentials:storage:x.y.z")
 implementation("de.telekom.smartcredentials:wispr:x.y.z")
 ```

 Sync gradle files.
 You should be able now to use all SmartCredentials features.

-**Initialization of the core module.**
+**Initialization of the SDK and Core module.**

 ```
-SmartCredentialsConfiguration scConfig = new SmartCredentialsConfiguration.Builder(getApplicationContext(), getString(R.string.current_user_id))
+SmartCredentialsConfiguration configuration = new SmartCredentialsConfiguration.Builder(getApplicationContext(), getString(R.string.current_user_id))
     .setLogger(DemoLogger.getLogger())
     .setRootCheckerEnabled(RootDetectionOption.ALL)
     .setAppAlias(getString(R.string.app_alias))
     .build();
-SmartCredentialsCoreFactory.initialize(scConfig);
+SmartCredentialsCoreFactory.initialize(configuration);
 CoreApi coreApi = SmartCredentialsCoreFactory.getSmartCredentialsCoreApi();
 ```
-In order to initialize the Smart Credentials SDK you need to provide a configuration containing the application contextand  the user ID.
+In order to initialize the Smart Credentials SDK you need to provide a configuration containing the application contexta nd the user ID.
 Additionally, you can set a logger, the root detection strategy and the application alias.

-The Core API is an instance of the core that is needed for the initialization of all the others Smart Credentials modules.
+Some predefined root detection strategies can be found in the ```RootDetectionOption``` class, such as: ```NONE``` or ```ALL```.
+If they don't meet your needs, you are able to define your own root detection strategy, by creating a set of root detection strategies, using the available options from ```RootDetectionOption```.

+Intercepting the SDK internal logging can be made by implementing the ```ApiLogger``` interface from the Smart Credentials SKD and providing it in the builder.

+A core module need to be initialized, because all other modules are dependent to it and they need a ```CoreApi``` instance for their initialization.

-**Initialization and usage of Smart Credentials modules**
+**Initialization and usage of Smart Credentials SDK modules**

 Each module should be instantiated using their own factory classes either in the components in which they are used or on the application level.
 After their work is done, their instance should be destroyed by calling the 'clear' method which can be found in each factory.
-The core module need to be instantiated first because all other modules are dependent to it and they need a Core Api parameter at their initialization.

 Authentication Module
 ```